 Author: Paul Herrera

 It is a good idea for homeowners to protect their properties against disasters.
-One of the best ways to do is to buy homeowners insurance Florida policy.
+One of the best ways to do is to buy homeowners insurance.
 Unfortunately, when the disaster strikes, the insurer might not live up to the expectations, if you have large claims.
 If the damage is extensive, there is a high likelihood that there will be a disagreement over the value of the damage.
 The following are some things you should know.

 Insurance Companies Transfer the Risk